Stillbirth

 You may be asked if you’d like your baby to have a post-mortem (also called an autopsy).
 This is an in-depth test where your baby’s body is medically examined to find out the cause of death.

-The results can give you and your doctor important information about why your baby died and help you understand what happened – and possibly prevent future stillbirths.
+The results may give you and your doctor important information about why your baby died and help you understand what happened – and possibly prevent future stillbirths.

 Who is at risk of having a stillbirth?

-If you’re having a multiple pregnancy there’s a risk of stillbirth, so your midwife and doctor will be checking you regularly to make sure the babies are alive and growing properly.
+If you have a multiple pregnancy there’s a risk of stillbirth, so your midwife and doctor will check you regularly to make sure the babies are alive and growing properly.

 Other factors which could put you at risk are Footnote [2]: